casangi/casadocs/docs/tasks/task_phaseshift.rst

    field present in the input MS).
 When using a dictionary it is possible to specify a different phase center for every field of the input MeasurementSet.

+   The new phase center(s) are written in the output MeasurementSet (subtable FIELD, column PHASE_DIR) using the same reference frame(s) as in the input MeasurementSet.
+This follows the general rules of propagation of metadata in mstransform whereby the output MeasurementSet preserves the reference frames from the input MeasurementSet.
+If the center(s) given in the input **phasecenter** parameter use different reference frame(s), these will be converted to the reference frame(s) used in the input (and output) MeasurementSet

    The **phaseshift** application uses a similar algorithm as **tclean** (via its **phasecenter** parameter) for phase center shifting.
 However, these two applications use a signficantly different algorithm than **plotms** does for phase